 15. Assist, advise and support colleagues, recently qualified registrants and students a. assist, advise and support colleagues, recently qualified registrants and students in your profession to develop the professional skills, values, attributes, attributes and behaviour they will need when dealing with service users and staff.

 You should:

-16. Teach, supervise and assess students and other professionals a. do so fairly and respectfully using agreed criteria a. meet your professional obligation to teach, train and mentor other Social Workers in specified practice areas.
+16. Teach, supervise and assess students and other professionals a. do so fairly and respectfully using agreed criteria.

 When you are involved in teaching, supervision and assessment: